 But before you go any further, let’s take a look at Intermittent Fasting for women up close and personal style – and unlock the details you need before committing.

 I can tell you from personal experience that Intermittent Fasting works.
 Now, it wasn’t easy to adapt to in the beginning.
-At my heaviest, I weighed over 250 pounds-and Intermittent Fasting wasn’t my first strategy.
+At my heaviest, I weighed over 250 pounds.
+To say the least, I was not pleased with how I looked or felt, and I was desperate to find a strategy that increases metabolic rate, and Intermittent Fasting wasn’t even on my radar – at first.

 After losing the first forty pounds and gaining a lot of motivation, I tried combining a low carb/keto diet with Intermittent Fasting, and that’s when I saw substantial changes happen.
 Fast.